k0r1g/bio/index.md

 [{{ post.title }}]({{ post.url | relative_url }}) - {{ post.date | date: "%B %d, %Y" }}
 {% endfor %}

-# Running List of Projects
-- Write a post on my process of applying to MATS
-- Write a post on my process of interviewing with Scale AI
+# Blog posts I will wirte
-- Write a post about ClickSolve AI
+- ClickSolve AI
+- Once I move to SF, I wish to write a blog post about the multi-year journey it took me to get there.
 - BIG POST: Building a startup in a post-AGI world.
-- Once I move to SF, I wish to write a blog post about the multi-year journey it took me to get there.
-- Write a post about Mistral Hackathon
-- Write a post about interpretability for chain-of-thought models
+- LessWrong POST: Write a post about interpretability for chain-of-thought models
 - Write a post about SONAR models (which I believe is how Perplexity does their autocomplete) and how Cursor likely does auto-complete and their tab feature.
 Could also look at open-source versions like Continue to figure this out.